 Unfortunately, it’s not possible for us to sell the software on the App Store at a lower price for owners of the previous version.
 Apple dictates that software prices have to be the same for everyone on the platform.

 - I bought MacFamilyTree 10 - why do I have to purchase MobileFamilyTree 10, too?

 MacFamilyTree and MobileFamilyTree are two separate apps.
 While they work perfectly as a team, both apps are able to function without the iOS or Mac companion.
 If you use a Mac but no iPhone/iPad, you don’t require MobileFamilyTree.
 If you just want to pursue you family research on iPhone or iPad, you don’t require MacFamilyTree.

 iOS apps always have to be purchased separately and Apple offers no way to buy a Mac and iOS app bundle at the same time.
-This is way you have to buy MobileFamilyTree separately.
-If you opt for MobileFamilyTree 8, you get a version that works on iPhone, iPad and iPod touch – one purchase, three platforms.
+This is why you have to buy MobileFamilyTree separately.
+If you opt for MobileFamilyTree 10, you get a version that works on iPhone, iPad and iPod touch – one purchase, three platforms.

 Every modern genealogy app offers GEDCOM import and export.
 GEDCOM is a universal genealogical file format which allows you to exchange your data easily.
 If you want to import a tree created with a different app, export it as a GEDCOM file then import that file with MacFamilyTree.

 - How can I open my MacFamilyTree 9 tree in version 10?